 Whether or not the matter is being reported to the Child & Family Agency or An Garda Síochána, the DLP shall always inform the branch officers of the allegation.

 Where the allegation or concern relates to the DLP, the matter should be reported to the branch officers.
-In such cases, the branch officers, as appropriate, shall assume the role normally undertaken by the DLP and shall follow the procedures set out at no.3 above.
+In such cases, the branch officers, as appropriate, shall assume the role normally undertaken by the DLP and shall follow the procedures set out above.

 From this point on, only the Statutory Authorities should deal with the matter.